osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 We must recalculate the values for any modification because with more liquidity added to the position, the amount of fees collected by the position increases.

-Let `feeGrowthInside0` be the amount of fee growth per unit of liqudity within the position's ticks.
+Let `feeGrowthInside0` be the amount of fee growth per unit of liquidity within the position's ticks.
 We use the same strategy for computing fees between two ticks (in-range) that was described in the previous section.
 Once we have `feeGrowthInside0` computed, we update the `position.UncollectedFee.Token0` and `position.FeeGrowthInsideLast.Token0`.